 It looks excitingly m Read more [...]

-Sophie van Llewyn is a Romanian-born author of short stories, flash fiction and, most recently, a novella Bottled Goods, published 11 July, 2018.
+Sophie van Llewyn is a Romanian-born author of short stories, flash fiction and, most recently, a novella Bottled Goods, published 11 July, 2018 and longlisted for both The Republic of Consciousness Prize 2019 and The People’s Book Prize 2018.

 Sophie grew up in Tulcea, south-east Romania, close to the Danube delta.
 As a child, she used to spend her summer holidays at her grandparents’ home at the seaside in Constanta.
 Sophie started writing when she was in fifth grade, and even won a third place at a country-level short story competition.
 Sophie was also editor-in-chief at her school’s newspaper.